-Catastrophic Category 5 Hurricane Melissa makes landfall in Jamaica
+Eye of Hurricane Melissa exits Jamaica, heads towards Cuba

 “THIS IS AN EXTREMELY DANGEROUS AND LIFE-THREATENING SITUATION!,” it said in a post on X.

-The National Hurricane Center reported recorded maximum sustained winds of 295km/h (185mph).
-Director Michael Brennan said a nine-to-13-foot storm surge was expected, warning people to remain indoors when the eye of the storm crosses over the island.
+The National Hurricane Center reported maximum sustained winds of 295km/h (185mph).
+Director Michael Brennan said that a storm surge of 2.7 to 4 metres (9 to 13 feet) was expected, warning people to remain indoors when the eye of the storm crosses over the island.

-“For Jamaica, it will be the storm of the century for sure,” said cyclone specialist Anne-Claire Fontan, of the World Meteorological Organisation, adding that that rainfall was set to exceed 70 centimetres (27.5 inches) – about twice the amount expected in an average rainy season.
+“For Jamaica, it will be the storm of the century for sure,” said cyclone specialist Anne-Claire Fontan of the World Meteorological Organization, adding that rainfall was set to exceed 700mm (27.5 inches) – about twice the amount expected in an average rainy season.

 Desmond McKenzie, a local government minister, told Al Jazeera that the island nation had done everything possible to protect itself.
-“We are prepared, but I don’t know if we can be prepared for a Category 5 hurricane,” he said, adding that last year’s Hurricane Beryl had already caused “extensive damage” and killed four people.
+“We are prepared, but I don’t know if we can be prepared for a Category 5 hurricane,” he said, adding that last year’s Hurricane Beryl killed four people and caused “extensive damage”.

 “As it becomes closer to us, we expect to experience stronger winds, more rains, and also some significant damage to the western side of the country,” Leiska Powell, an emergency services manager with the Red Cross in Jamaica, told Al Jazeera.